 Onsite wastewater treatment systems with an average daily flow of 2,000 gallons per day or more per property must comply with the Colorado Water Control Act, Article 8, Title 25 of the Colorado Revised Statutes, and Regulations adopted by the Colorado Water Quality Control Commission.
 Site approval from the Colorado Department of Public Health and Environment is required.
-Jefferson County Public Health will provide review and comment to the Colorado Department of Public Health and Environment on the site application.
+Jefferson County Public Health will provide review and comment to the Colorado Department of Public Health and Environment of Public Health and Envinon